Lover Girl (Megan Thee Stallion song): Critical reception

 Tom Breihan of Stereogum described the production as "weird and spacious and dubby", and commented "Megan uses that beat to do Megan things.
 She's good at that."

 Music video

 The music video was released alongside the single.
 It shows Megan Thee Stallion being flanked by four women in lingerie twerking in unison as part of a choreography.
 She also dances on the stem of a martini glass as if it were a stripper pole, uses a chair as her dance prop, and recreates the song's cover art, dressing as Cupid.
 The clip ends with a visual of the wolf growling in the darkness.

+Commercial performance

+The song debouted at 38 on the Billboard Hot 100, becoming Megan Thee Stallion’s 22nd song to reach the top 40 and became the first rap song to reach the chart's top 40 after Kendrick Lamar and SZA’s "Luther" dropped out of the top 40 during the week of October 18, 2025 the chart was left without a rap song in the top 40 for the first time since the chart dated February 3, 1999.